 -

-Krissa Skogen of the University of Connecticut for a proposal titled "Using demography, genetic diversity, and the effects of increased nitrogen deposition to understand the decline of Desmodium cuspidatum (Fabaceae)"
+Krissa Skogen of the University of Connecticut - "Using demography, genetic diversity, and the effects of increased nitrogen deposition to understand the decline of Desmodium cuspidatum (Fabaceae)"

 Abstract